Spices have been used in cooking for thousands of years – for flavouring, and also for healing.

 Spices are simply powerhouses.

-Winter is the flu season and living in Singapore doesn’t make us immune to the bug, which is causing major havoc in the colder climates right now.
-Don’t be caught off guard – see how spices can help you nip that cold at the start.
+Winter is the flu season and living in Singapore doesn’t make us immune to the bug.
+Don’t get caught off guard – see how spices can help you nip that cold at the start.

 What spices are commonly stocked in the kitchen that can also substitute in a pinch for fixing that niggling cough, or halting that soon-to-be cold?

-Here is the low down – 5 tips from our favourite nutritionists and naturopaths:
+Here is the low down – 5 tips from nutritionists and naturopaths:

 ① Cayenne Pepper